Court Ordered Evaluations

 Contact Boyle Feinberg Sharma (BFS), Today

 When hiring a family law attorney in Illinois to assist with your divorce or child custody dispute, work with BFS’s family lawyers who care and take the time to ease your stress.
-Contact our office in Chicago and Arlington Heights, Illinois, at 312-376-8860 or 847-394-3940 to schedule a consultation.
+Contact our office in Chicago and Arlington Heights, Illinois, at 312-376-8860 to schedule a consultation.